Table of Contents

 6. Liquidity Risk

-- Keep an emergency fund in liquid assets like liquid mutual funds.
+- Maintain an emergency fund in liquid assets

 7. Regulatory and Taxation Risk